 if you’re using leads to measure the performance of your marketing, then you need to reevaluate your strategy.

-The ultimate goal for any marketer, salesperson and business is to generate more revenue.
+The ultimate goal for any marketer, salesperson and business are to generate more revenue.

 What is Revenue Marketing?

 Revenue marketing is a system that focusses on the entire customer journey, from discovery to each repeat purchase.